danielroelfs/danielroelfs.com/content/posts/2024-hosting-apps-raspberry-pi/index.md

 WantedBy=multi-user.target
 ```

-{{< sidenote >}}
-In the future I'd prefer to use Git here to reduce uptime in case I want to make bigger changes.
-{{< /sidenote >}}

 As for Shiny apps, When I'm ready to deploy the apps, I'll create a symbolic link from the development directory to the `srv/` directory where also the shiny-server server lives.
-This way any updates I make to the app is immediately visible online.
+This way any updates I make to the app is immediately visible online{{< sidenote for=\"sn-3\" >}}In the future I'd prefer to use Git here to reduce uptime in case I want to make bigger changes{{< /sidenote >}}.
 The configuration for shiny-server is available in `/etc/shiny-server/shiny-server.conf` and looks something like this by default:

 ``` bash
 # /etc/shiny-server/shiny-server.conf